puppetlabs/pcp-broker/README.md

 ## Running the server

-For development purposes you can run a broker out of a checkout using the *insecure* certificates provided in test-resources/ with the following command:
+For development purposes you can run a broker out of a checkout using the *insecure* certificates provided in test-resources/ with either the following command:

     lein tk

+(This one runs the broker with schema validations _disabled_, i.e. the same as in production.)

+Or with:

+    lein tkv

+(This one runs the broker with schema validations _enabled_ for greater scrutiny.)

 ## Documentation